 Eating disorders are more than what or how much a person eats.
 They’re also more than just how thin or overweight a person is.
 Eating disorders are types of mental illness.
 The signs and symptoms can be subtle.
 Often, in fact, athletes don’t recognize when it’s become a problem.

+While there are countless benefits of exercise, it is possible to exercise too much.
 Consider seeing a professional if someone answers ‘yes’ to these questions:

 - Am I exercising just to burn calories?